Llewellyn ap Dafydd the Author

-If you wish to e-mail me with constructive thoughts, my blog can be found here.
+If you wish to e-mail me with constructive thoughts, here is my email address.
+Llewellyn ap Dafydd

 It has been a huge pleasure to research the book and to visit the places described.
 In its writing many books and articles have been read over a long period of time and the more important ones are listed in the reading list.
 I have also tried to provide a brief background to Wales, to the Druids, and to the Celts.